 Links with Health and Social Services, Education Welfare Services and any Voluntary Organisations

 The school regularly consults health service professionals.
-Concerns are initially dealt with by the SENCO/Assistant SENCO, and then referrals will be made as appropriate.
+Concerns are initially dealt with by the SENCO, and then referrals will be made as appropriate.

 Social Services and the Education Welfare Service will be accessed as appropriate.
-Class teachers will alert the SENCO/Assistant SENCO if there is a concern they would like discussed.
+Class teachers will alert the SENCO if there is a concern they would like discussed.

 There are many voluntary organisations supporting SEND.
-The SENCO /Assistant SENCO maintains an up to date list.
+The SENCO maintains an up to date list.
 Parents/carers will be given details of these groups on request or as appropriate.
 Information sent from organisations will be posted on the parents/carers’ notice board.

 Inclusion Principles